silentdance/ram/intl.en-US/Best Practices/Use RAM to maintain security of your Alibaba Cloud resources.md

 ## What to do next {#section_v52_q2f_qgb .section}

 You can use RAM to categorize your O&M requirements and assign tasks to different engineers as needed.
-For more information, see [Manage permissions of different O&M engineers by using RAM](reseller.en-US/Best Practices/Manage permissions of different O&M engineers by using RAM.md#).
+For more information, see [Use RAM to manage permissions of O&M engineers](reseller.en-US/Best Practices/Use RAM to manage permissions of O&M engineers.md#).